 - We had a 4th Grade National Park pass so all of the National Parks we visited were FREE!

-Now these are just the costs of our large summer trip for 2021.
+These are just the costs of our large summer trip for 2022.
 We take many other trips throughout the year away from our home base.
-For example we’ve recently been to Venice, FL and visited the Miami area.
+For example, we’ve recently been to Venice, FL, and visited the Miami area.
 (We highly recommend Biscayne National Park)!

 We purposely moved our home base to Central Florida.
 This was so we can be in closer proximity to areas that we can visit during an extended weekend, etc.

 Now your costs for RV Life might be different.
-We’ve seen other videos of people sharing their costs for RV Living that are less and we’ve seen other’s sharing with higher costs.
-Your goal in living RV Life will make a difference in costs.
+We’ve seen videos of people sharing their costs for RV Living that are less and others that are higher.
+Your goal in living an RV Life will make a difference in costs.
 The less you travel, the lower the costs.
 The more you travel and the more you do the higher the costs.

-Our goal is to have experiences.
+Our goal is to have experiences over things.
 So our costs will be higher than others with a goal of RV Living to save money.
+We consider living the RV lifestyle an investment in memories.

 Costs can vary but we hope we’ve given you a rough idea of what to maybe plan for.
 Let us know in the comments more about what your goals are for RV Life!